newrelic/newrelic-service-broker-tile/README.md

 *    Once changes are applied, the tile will appear in the **"Marketplace"**

-## Use New Relic java agent Tile in PCF
+## Use New Relic agent Tile in PCF

 *    Login to your PCF console
 *    Select your **"Org"** (or create new **"Org"** and **"Space"** as you wish)